Neofix-IT/simple-downloads-list_wordpress_plugin/simple-downloads-list/trunk/readme.txt

 * Fully free - there's no pro version
 * Mobile friendly list design
 * A search bar allows your visitors to search for downloads
-* Show only certain downloads per list by filtering then via categories
+* Show only certain downloads per list by filtering them via categories
 * Multilingual lists: "en" and "de" languages supported

 = How to use =